 , Mountain Hardwear Ozonic

 has only two enclosed pockets, including the main compartment.
-We found that when we pre-organized our gear into stuff sacks, the organization of the design was better enjoyed in a simpler form.
-When we didn't organize into stuff sacks prior to packing, the pockets and extra organizational help was greatly appreciated in some models.
+We found that when we pre-organized our gear into stuff sacks, the organization of the design was better enjoyed in a more straightforward form.
+When we didn't organize into stuff sacks before packing, the pockets and extra organizational help were much appreciated in some models.

-With the exception of the waterproof Mountain Hardwear Ozonic 58 - Women's
+Except for the waterproof Mountain Hardwear Ozonic 60

 Having the right pack on your back can make the difference between an enjoyable time in the outdoors and a great deal of annoyance.
 Choosing the right pack, however, can be pretty tough.
 Your personal needs will vary depending on the environment and climate where you spend your time, as well as your packing habits and body type.
 And while we can generally agree that we need a pack that will perform well on our outdoor excursions, we tend to prefer products that won't drain our bank accounts as well.
 It is our hope that this review will provide valuable insight as you search through the marketplace.